valentin2105/Kubernetes-Saltstack/README.md

 ## I - Preparation

-Let's clone the git repo on a Salt-Master and create certificates on the `certs/` folder using `CfSSL tools`:
+Let's clone the git repo on Salt-Master and create CA & Certificates on the `certs/` folder using `CfSSL tools`:

 ```
 git clone git@github.com:valentin2105/Kubernetes-Saltstack.git /srv/salt